Doing legal business in England and Wales

 The independent body representing the barrister profession is the Bar Council of England and Wales.

-A limited number of senior lawyers are made Queen's Counsel as a mark of professional excellence in advocacy.
+A limited number of senior lawyers are made King's Counsel as a mark of professional excellence in advocacy.

 Appointments are made from within the legal profession on the basis of merit rather than a particular level of experience.

-The QC brand, conferred by the Crown, is recognised all over the world.
+The KC brand, conferred by the Crown, is recognised all over the world.

 Following the Legal Services Act 2007, barristers and solicitors are subject to regulation by independent regulators that sit within their professional bodies under the oversight of the Legal Services Board.

-The Law Society of England and Wales and the Bar Council of England and Wales are both designated frontline regulators with overall responsibility for the regulation of solicitors and barristers respectively.
+The Law Society of England and Wales and the Bar Council of England and Wales are the representative bodies for solicitors and barristers respectively.

 The Solicitors Regulation Authority (SRA) is the regulator of solicitors and law firms in England and Wales.
 It sets standards and oversees the rules and disciplinary arrangements governing the practice of solicitors.